QuantEcon/lecture-source-jl/style.md

 The exception, of course, is when dealing with parallel programming where functional patterns are essential.

 ## Error Handling
+- **Call the return from optimizers/etc. `results` when possible**
+- **Can Add `converged`, etc. with `using` into the namespace to make the code easier to read**
+  - And can safely ignore the conflicting method errors, until smarter method merging becomes possible.
 - **Can use the || idiom for error handling**.
-Eventually people will need to get used to it.
+  - Eventually people will need to get used to it.
 But minimize its use outside of that case
 - **Don't ignore errors from fixed-point or solvers**.
 In the case below, we can just raise an error so it isn't ignored
 ```julia
 using NLsolve